GoogleChromeLabs/browser-fs-access/README.md

   multiple: true,
   // Textual description for file dialog , defaults to `''`.
   description: 'Image files',
   // Suggested directory in which the file picker opens.
-A well-known directory or a file handle.
+A well-known directory, or a file or directory handle.
   startIn: 'downloads',
   // By specifying an ID, the user agent can remember different directories for different IDs.
   id: 'projects',